Published : May 20, 2019

 For online IPO application through ASBA generally have 1 PM, 2 PM or 3 PM as the cut off time.
-It is always advised to check it for an individual bank.
-As some banks extend the cut off time when there is the huge rush for the subscription.
+You need to check it for an individual bank.
+As some banks extend the cut off time when there is a huge rush for the subscription.
 However, in case of physical application through brokers, it can be 5 PM or may also extend.
 Do not wait for the time extensions, always prefer to apply on time without delay.

 Indian stock market has the capacity to discount the effect of the budget on the...

 What is Investment?
 The money we earn or our monthly income is partly spent on ...